Mutual Coupling Aware Channel Estimation for RIS-Aided Multi-User mmWave Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{econfigurable} intelligent surface (RIS) has emerged as a promising technology for 6G-and-beyond communication systems~\cite{ref1,ref2}.
-An RIS comprises a large number of low-cost, deployment-convenient reflective elements.
-By appropriately tuning the phase shifts, the reflected signals can be constructively combined at the intended receiver to enhance received signal power, while undesired reflections can be suppressed through destructive interference, thereby mitigating co-channel interference~\cite{ref4,ref3}.
-These advantages makes RIS particularly attractive for millimeter-wave (mmWave) multiple-input multiple-output (MIMO) systems.
+\IEEEPARstart{R}{econfigurable} intelligent surface (RIS) has emerged as a promising technology for 6G-and-beyond wireless communications~\cite{ref1,ref2}.
+An RIS consists of a large number of low-cost passive reflective elements whose phase shifts can be tuned to enhance the received signal power and mitigate co-channel interference at the intended receiver~\cite{ref3,ref4}.
+Millimeter-wave (mmWave) multiple-input multiple-output (MIMO) systems~\cite{ref33,ref34} stand to benefit significantly from these advantages offered by RIS.
 However, fully exploiting the potential of RIS requires accurate channel state information (CSI), which remains challenging to obtain.
 The difficulty arises from the large number of antennas at the base station (BS) and reflective elements at the RIS, necessitating efficient pilot overhead reduction strategies.
 Furthermore, RIS elements are typically passive, lacking active radio frequency (RF) chains and signal processing capabilities, rendering conventional channel estimation techniques inapplicable~\cite{ref5,ref6}.
 More critically, emerging RIS hardware designs introduce additional impairments, most notably the mutual coupling (MC) effect between RIS elements, which significantly alters the cascaded channel characteristics~\cite{ref7,ref8,ref9,ref10}.
-Consequently, channel estimation for RIS-aided systems has become a focal point of intense research.
+Consequently, channel estimation for RIS-aided systems has become a focal point of intense research~\cite{ref29,ref30}.

 Several studies have addressed channel estimation under sparse structured channel models, which exploit the inherent sparsity of high-frequency mmWave channels to reduce pilot overhead and improve estimation accuracy by leveraging compressed sensing (CS) techniques~\cite{ref11}, direction-of-arrival (DOA) estimation methods~\cite{ref12}, and sparse Bayesian learning (SBL) frameworks~\cite{ref13}.
 The authors of~\cite{ref14} proposed a CS-based channel estimation method by exploiting the inherent sparse structure of the user-RIS-BS cascaded channel.
 In~\cite{ref15}, the authors exploited the fact that the sparse channel matrices of the cascaded channels of all users share a common row-column-block sparsity structure arising from the shared RIS-BS channel, and proposed a multi-user (MU) joint iterative channel estimator based on this observation.
 Inspired by the common column-block sparsity property, the double-structured sparsity of the angular cascaded channels among users was exploited in~\cite{ref16} to propose a double-structured orthogonal matching pursuit (DS-OMP) algorithm, thereby reducing pilot overhead.
 A significant reduction in pilot overhead for MU mmWave systems was achieved in~\cite{ref17} by fully exploiting the correlation among different cascaded channels.
 The authors of~\cite{ref27} extended the channel strategy in~\cite{ref17} to the uniform planar array (UPA)-type MU-MIMO case.